-This completes the WLA process for polygon ti .
-In Figure C-4-15 below the orange border shows S-102 points lying in WLA rectangles t1 and t2 and which would be assigned the shoaler of the two S-104 values corresponding to the t1 and t2 WLA process.
+This completes the WLA process for (red) polygon ti .
+In Figure D-2-15 below the orange border shows S-102 points lying in WLA polygons t1 and t2 and which would be assigned the shoaler of the two S-104 values corresponding to the t1 and t2 WLA process.